AssistiveRoboticsLaboratory/AssistiveRoboticsLaboratory.github.io/_pages/about.md

 - 07/2024:
-   * Dr. Lv's was awared the Dean's Professorship at the College of Engineering, Computing and Applied Sciences.
+   * Dr. Lv's was awarded the Dean's Professorship at the College of Engineering, Computing and Applied Sciences.

 - 06/2024: